-Table 39 to Table 42 show the validation results for simulated taxes and levies for 2007-2010.
-The number of income tax payers is slightly undersimulated until 2009.
-Comparing SILC data to external income distribution statistics shows an under-representation of higher earners.
-Income tax revenue is slightly over-simulated.
-The health levy ratio is close to one with slightly higher over-simulation in 2009.
+Table 39 to Table 44 show the validation results for simulated taxes and levies for 2007-2012.
+The number of income tax payers is slightly under-estimated until 2008 then overestimated while the total amounts are under-estimated until 2008 but match well the external statistics afterwards.
+The health levy ratio is close to one.
+The Income levy introduced in 2009 is oversimulated.
 This may be due to the fact that the data is not reweighted to take account of the increase in unemployment over the time period 2007-2009.
-The Income levy introduced in 2009 is also over-simulated, likely due to this same reason.
+The Universal social charge introduced in 2011 is slightly oversimulated compared to external statistics.